Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 brake = abs(decel) * self.vehicle_mass * self.wheel_radius # Torque N*m
 ```
 `brake` is the amount of torque that is applied to the brake system to decrease the car's speed.
-As we did for throttle, we smooth the final values of brake to increment the comfort and avoid excessive variation of acceleration.
+As I did for throttle, I smooth the final values of brake to increment the comfort and avoid excessive variation of acceleration.

 ## Traffic Light Detection